Last Updated on May 25, 2022 by Rat Race Running

 Some benefits of walking include better sleep quality and reduced risks of many forms of lifestyle diseases like cancer and diabetes.
 It also makes for stronger bones and muscles, etc.

 Plus, walking gives the advantage of physical distancing to other people during this pandemic.

 2. Mental Health Benefits

 Aside from its benefits for physical health, it is also helpful for our mental health.
-Different researches show that it can alleviate stress, anxiety, and depression and improves our mood.
+Further research shows that it can alleviate stress, anxiety, and depression and improve our mood.
 It can also boost creativity and memory.

 With the pandemic causing many people anxiety, walking a few thousand steps per day may help.